 Our Grand Tour takes you to the north, south and west coasts of Wales.
 We tour the Isle of Anglesey in the north and the dramatic coastline of the Gower Peninsula and Pembrokeshire in the south.
 We join the two with a day of amazing scenery as we travel down the coastline of Cardigan Bay.
 During our adventure we visit Aberglasney Gardens, travel on the wonderful Welsh Highland Railway through the wild mountains of Snowdonia and go in search of puffins from Beaumaris.

 Day 2 Our day in the Snowdonia National Park begins with a drive to Porthmadog where we board the Welsh Highland Railway for an amazing 25-mile journey.
 The trains - hauled by the world's most powerful narrow-gauge steam locomotives – travel through the magnificent Aberglaslyn Pass and up to Beddgelert.
-From here we zigzag up into the foothills of the mountains and travel down over 650ft to sea level at Caernarfon, a pretty harbour town, dominated by its castle overlooking the Menai Straits.
-Your driver will be waiting for you to transfer you to our hotel in Beaumaris.
+From here we zigzag up into the foothills of the mountains and travel down over 650ft to sea level at Caernarfon.
+Your driver will be waiting for you to transfer you to our hotel.

-Day 3 After a leisurely breakfast, we walk over to the jetty to board our boat for a 70-minute cruise which includes panoramic views of the Snowdonia Mountain Range, Penmon Lighthouse and Puffin Island.
-If we are lucky we might see puffins, seals, cormorants, guillemots, oystercatchers and kittiwakes.** You can spend the rest of the day in Beaumaris, an historic town with medieval castle, gaol and courthouse, before crossing the Strait to our hotel.
+Day 3 This morning we visit Beaumaris on the Isle of Anglesey, to board our boat for a 70- minute cruise which includes panoramic views of the Snowdonia Mountain Range, Penmon Lighthouse and Puffin Island.
+If we are lucky we might see puffins, seals, cormorants, guillemots, oystercatchers and kittiwakes.** We have some free time in Beaumaris, an historic town with medieval castle, gaol and courthouse, before crossing the Strait to our hotel.

 Day 4 Leaving our hotel after breakfast we travel to the coast, and begin our journey south past Tremadog Bay to Barmouth.
 The old town is built into the mountain with steep steps and slate-roofed cottages, and the harbour has wonderful views.
 In the afternoon we continue down the coast beside Cardigan Bay, past Tywyn and Aberdovey to Aberystwyth.
 We follow the coast as far as Aberaeron before turning inland to our hotel in Carmarthen where we have a four-night stay.